By Rakiya A,Muhammad

 “Due to poverty, girls often resort to street hawking, which is why AGILE includes a component known as the conditional cash transfer.
 This financial initiative aims to provide cash incentives specifically to these girls, particularly those in transitional classes,” he explains.

 “We will identify the most disadvantaged households within communities and provide them with financial support at the end of each term to facilitate their education.”
-The move addresses the issue of dropout rates and enhances enrollment figures.”
+The move addresses the issue of dropout rates and enhances enrolment figures.”

 “AGILE will empower the girls not through material possessions but by imparting skills; they will acquire competencies essential for navigating the economic landscape.”

+Dr. Buhari highlights another part of the project.
 “A second chance component enables married women to continue their education until completion.
 This initiative is crucial, as we have had instances where individuals marry after JSS1 or primary school, lacking the educational foundation necessary to navigate the complexities of life effectively,” he explains.

 “We engage with communities to persuade husbands and fathers to permit their return to school, which is why we have established learning centres throughout the 23 local government areas of the state.”